-

 Day #4: Respect Indigeneity and Right Relationship

-01 Learn Experiences of and access to love, wellbeing and belonging are impacted by history and the context in which people live and grow.
+01 Learn Experiences of and access to love, wellbeing and belonging are impacted by history and the situations in which people live and grow.
 The current dominant food system in North America is directly connected to the colonial patterns that have been practiced here for hundreds of

 -